Photo credit: Chas de Swiet

 A live musical response to classic portrayals of mental health on film.

-Chas will perform a live soundtrack to classic film portrayals of mental health and its treatment in the setting of psychiatric hospitals.
+Chas performed a live soundtrack to classic film portrayals of mental health and its treatment in the setting of psychiatric hospitals.

-There will be a combination of live electric violin, synthesizer, drumming, voice and pre-selected tracks.
-The soundtrack will come from the position of an enchanted glade in the woods.
+There was a combination of live electric violin, synthesizer, drumming, voice and pre-selected tracks.
+The soundtrack came from the position of an enchanted glade in the woods.

 Using this classic form of live music to film Chas is seeking to re-interpret his relationship to the films, the experiences expressed within them and by extension to societal attitudes towards people with mental health problems and their reflection on the definition of ‘treatment’ in institutions.

 A deeply personal and extended journey, exploring the massive highs and lows, and most importantly humour, coming from the films.

 Chas’ explorations will be mediated through the creation of a safe space inspired by the healing power of nature.